Get the lowdown on driving in Amsterdam, from speed limits to parking regulations.

 Park and Ride in Amsterdam

 At a discounted rate, Park and Ride car parks cost €1 per hour, or €8 for 24 hours.
-If you’re arriving before 10am, you’ll need to pay the 24 hour rate as a minimum, whereas after 10am you can simply pay by the hour.
-These rates are available to drivers using OV-chipkaart or P+R GBV cards to travel into the city centre – otherwise, you will need to pay rates of up to €3.50 an hour.
+If you’re arriving before 10am, you’ll need to pay the 24-hour rate as a minimum, whereas after 10am you can simply pay by the hour.
+These rates are available to drivers using OV-chipkaart or P+R GBV cards to travel into the city center – otherwise, you will need to pay rates of up to €3.50 an hour.

 You can find out more about the locations of Park and Ride car parks here (in Dutch).